Tweddle v Atkinson, Executor of Guy (Deceased)

 Citations: (1861) 1 Best and Smith 393; 121 ER 762; EWHC QB J57.

-William Tweddle and John Guy’s children were due to marry each other.
+William Tweddle and John Guy’s daughter were due to marry each other.
 The two men agreed between them that they would each pay a sum to Tweddle’s son for the couple’s maintenance.
 After Guy’s death, Tweddle’s son sued his estate to enforce the agreement made with his father.

 - Could the claimant sue on a contract he was not a party to?